 For businesses, a strong roof is a necessity.
 With heavy rains, ice storms, and even snowstorms in the winters, it’s essential to have a reliable commercial roof.
 Not only are you preventing your business from costly water damage and health-hazardous mold, but you’re also ensuring that its most important component, i.e., the roofing system, lasts for years.

 Preventative maintenance is vital in commercial roof repair and premature replacements — if you wait until a problem becomes a crisis, a regular maintenance job can be more expensive to resolve.
 However, by taking a proactive approach to your roof’s demands, you can ensure that your business is always protected.

-Before you call a company for commercial roof repair in Ohio, get some handy information about your roof.
+Before you call a company for commercial roof repair, get some handy information about your roof.
 This will help you make informed decisions and save you the extra cost.

 The lifespan of a commercial or industrial roofing system is determined by the workmanship, preventative maintenance, and materials used during installation.
 However, you can expect your roof to last between 22 to 50 years if you have one of the following commercial roofing systems: